Skip to content

 An e-bike gearing system directly impacts the range of terrain you can comfortably ride on, so it’s worth considering.

-Velotric’s Discover 1 bike has a Shimano seven-speed rear derailleur system, while the Nomad 1 has a Shimano eight-speed rear derailleur system.
+Velotric’s Discover 3 and Nomad 2 has a Shimano 8-speed derailleur system.
 You can use a thumb-controlled gear shifter.

-Beyond a high-quality gearing system, Velotric bikes have other features to enhance your ride.
-Our bikes come with high-quality lithium-ion batteries that charge in six hours and are certified by Underwriters Laboratories (UL2271) — a global safety standards organization.
+Beyond a high-quality gearing system, Velotric Ebikes have other features to enhance your ride.
+They come with high-quality lithium-ion batteries that charge in six hours and are certified by Underwriters Laboratories (UL2271) — a global safety standards organization.

-Velotric bikes also come in different sizes and styles to accommodate different needs.
-While the Discover 1 is good for everyday cruising, the Nomad 1 is a fat-tire e-bike that you can take on tougher terrain.
+Velotric Ebikes also come in different sizes and styles to accommodate different needs.
+While the Discover 3 is good for everyday commuting, the Nomad 2 is a fat-tire Ebike that you can take on tougher terrain.
+And Nomad 2 come in two bike frame types: high-step or step-through.

-The best way to find the right bike for you is to take it on a test run.
+The best way to find the right Ebike for you is to take it on a test run.
 Find a local Velotric dealer and schedule a test ride today.

 Leave a comment